 Power on Sequence

 - Turn on the power supply (power switch).
-Not applicable if you’re using a battery.

-- Turn on enable switch.
+- Turn on enable switch (motor pod).

 Note: If you turn on the enable switch before the power supply switch, the motor won’t turn on.
 This is normal.
-Cycle the enable switch off and then on again by pressing it twice.
+Cycle the enable switch off and then on again by depressing it twice.
 This will reset the controller and resume normal operation.

 Power off Sequence